Welcome to today's edition of the Rush 24-7 podcast.

 The only place that occurs is something called national public radio.

-Now that's public airwaves.
+Now, that's public airwaves.

 But if they want to play the game, if they want to play that game, why we've got to have the equal application of the law.

-That's the spirit of the Fourteenth Amendment.
+That's the spirit of the 14th Amendment.

 You apply the law similarly in similar circumstances.

-Oprah ought to be taken to the carpet on the fairness doctrine, they ought to demand under the fairness doctrine the new regime the Democrats want that she put Sarah Palin on.
+They ought to demand under the fairness doctrine the new regime that Democrats want that she put Sarah Palin on.

-If it's good enough for radio, it's good enough for the broadcast airwaves on television, and indeed it used to apply to that until thankfully uh Reagan removed this infringement of the First Amendment.
+And indeed, it used to apply to that until thankfully Reagan removed this infringement of the First Amendment.

-Look, all I say is if you want the fairness doctrine in all seriousness, then apply it to the New York Times.
+Now, look, all I say is if you want the fairness doctrine in all seriousness, then apply it to the New York Times.

 There's absolutely no difference.